VishnuCharugundla/MetroAPU-AnomalyDetection/README.md

 - **Machine Learning Models**:
   - **K-Means Clustering**: For state classification and anomaly detection.
   - **LSTM Autoencoder**: For time-series anomaly detection.
+  - **Isolation Forest**: For anomaly detection based on isolation principles.
+  - **One-Class SVM**: For identifying anomalies in high-dimensional space (attempted, with challenges).

 ---